-My 60 Second Wine Reviews are a regular feature that give me a chance to geek out about various wines.
+My 60 Second Wine Reviews are a regular feature that gives me a chance to geek out about various wines.
 But while I deliver a “Verdict” at the end of each review, I also leave a glaring omission.

 I don’t give a numerical score.

 It’s not that I’m morally opposed to using the 100 point scale popularized by Robert Parker and Wine Spectator or the 20 point scale favored by Jancis Robinson and UC-Davis.
-In fact, I regularly look at scores by those publications and use them as tools in researching wines.
+I regularly look at scores by those publications and use them as tools in researching wines.

 But I think they’re useless for me to give out.

 A 7 Point Scale